-“Masks are a great option for anyone who has dehydrated, brittle or overprocessed hair that has been depleted of moisture, which is often the case with hair that’s been around too long,” says Maciques.
+“Masks are a great option for anyone who has dehydrated, brittle or over-processed hair that has been depleted of moisture, which is often the case with hair that’s been around too long,” says Maciques.
 “Masking is one of the easiest things you can do at home to make your hair look healthier.”

 He also shares a few quick tips: “Hair that’s overly wet won’t absorb nutrients, so be sure to gently towel dry after shampooing and before applying a mask.
 And consider wrapping your hair in a warm towel fresh out of the dryer to help the formula penetrate more quickly and deeply.”

 Moisturizing hair masks to fix dry, damaged hair

 This mask has an intoxicating mix of coconut and woody scents, similar to what you would experience after walking through the door of a spa.
-It contains ingredients like alpha keratin 60ku (a funny sounding name for a protein that fills in damage), brown algae (which is loaded with vitamins like niacin to protect hair against heat damage), and amaranthus caudatus seed (an extract filled with moisture-restoring peptides and polysaccharides).
+It contains ingredients like alpha keratin 60ku (a funny sounding name for a protein that fills in damage), brown algae (which is loaded with vitamins like niacin to protect hair against heat damage) and amaranthus caudatus seed (an extract filled with moisture-restoring peptides and polysaccharides).

 This formula includes three unique moisturizing ingredients: abyssine, a nourishing molecule produced by micro-algae found on the Pacific Ocean floor; hyaluronic acid, which acts like a sponge soaking up moisture; and caviar pearls that when crushed, convert into a creamy, moisturizing emulsion.

 “I find this mask makes blow drying faster and easier, plus styles seem to last longer after use,” says Maciques.
-Its sleek black packaging will fancy up any shower, and the scent, which smells a bit like cologne, will have the men in the house reaching for it, too.
+Its sleek black packaging will fancy up any shower and the scent — which smells a bit like cologne — will have the men in the house reaching for it, too.

-The number 5 in the name stands for this product’s ability to recognize and fight the five universal signs of hair damage: split ends, weak strands, tangles, brittle and fried hair.
+The number five in the name stands for this product’s ability to recognize and fight the five universal signs of hair damage: split ends, weak strands, tangles, brittle and fried hair.
 “And it does so with over 90 grams of protein, an ingredient crucial for repairing damage and preventing future problems,” says Dr. Rocia Rivera, L’Oréal’s Vice President of Scientific Communication.

 This mask’s thick formula dispenses from the tube almost like toothpaste.
 Its micro-encapsulated sugar molecules deliver ingredients like tananu and maracuja oil (fatty acids that help seal hair’s damaged cuticles), blood orange and primrose extracts (to soften strands), argan oil (to repair and hydrate) and nettle (to increase shine).

 This once-a-week mask wins for best packaging, with its four single-use 1.5-ounce shot bottles.
-“Filled with moisturizing and shine-enhancing ingredients like apricot kernel oil, sage leaf and candelilla extracts, they’re the ultimate thirst quencher when it comes to hydrating dry hair,” says Anna Kimble, Education Director at Drybar.
+“Filled with moisturizing and shine-enhancing ingredients like apricot kernel oil, sage leaf and candelilla extracts, they’re the ultimate thirst quencher when it comes to hydrating dry hair,” says Anna Kimble, education director at Drybar.

 Simply spritz the pink cream throughout your strands (if your hair is short, you can use half and save the rest for later), massage in and rinse after five minutes.
 “For finer hair types, avoid the root area and concentrate the product on the ends, where hair tends to be drier and more damaged,” Kimble adds.

-This product had me at 3-minutes!
+This product had me at three minutes!
 The stylish gold tube is filled with moisturizing turmeric butter, an ingredient that adds moisture to coarse and curly hair, along with green tea seed oil to smooth hair and add shine.

 Naturally absorbent white clay has been used in facial masks for years, and now it’s making its way into the hair care category.